inthezonewithme/python-practice/README.md

 #2 Even or Odd#
 Uses the modulo operator to check the remainder of dividing the number by 2 and prints the result

+#3 Factorial
+Multiply each decremental number from an argument n up to 1 in a loop then returns the factorial which is then output to the console